- The disease

 A probable case requires clinical evidence and epidemiological evidence.

 Detection of hepatitis A virus by nucleic acid testing.

 Detection of hepatitis A-specific IgM, in the absence of recent vaccination.

-- child less than 5 years of age, or
+- Child less than five years of age, or

 - abdominal discomfort

 - Onset of dark urine or jaundice or alanine transaminase (ALT) ten times the upper limit of normal.)